Coming up next, our final news roundup and information overload hour.

 I'm not saying that can't change.

-I'm just saying that right now Trump is winning.
+I'm just saying that right now, Trump is winning.

 Well, I don't think that nobody feels.

-Why is he proposing?
+Why he's proposing?

-Well, because when you're talking about what he's talking about now is more tax cuts for corporate America, taking them down so low to the detriment uh uh of our budget and meeting the needs of people.
+Well, because when you're talking about what he's talking about now is more tax cuts for corporate America, taking them down so low to the detriment of our budget and meeting the needs of people.

 But people have to know.